Ready for the game? 7 cool places to go on Cardinals Opening Day.

 Pump it up at the pep rally.

-With St. Louis Cardinals emcee Todd Thomas as the host, the official opening day pep rally kicks off at 2 p.m.
+With St. Louis Cardinals emcee Todd Thomas as the host, the official Opening Day pep rally kicks off at 2 p.m.
 Sunday.
 Fredbird will take over the stage from 2:30 to 3:15 p.m.
-Retired Cardinals pitcher Kyle McClellan is scheduled to make an appearance along with organist Dwayne Hilton.
+Retired Cardinals pitcher Kyle McClellan is also scheduled to make an appearance along with organist Dwayne Hilton.
 Get there in time for the ticket giveaway at 4 p.m.
 Want to go?
-Head to the Ball Park Village parking lot, 601 Clark Ave.
-St. Louis.
+Head to the Ballpark Village parking lot, 601 Clark Ave., St. Louis.

 Hang out at the Budweiser Brew House Pig Roast and BBQ Cookout.